avikcincy-sanju/agentic-commerce-mcp/README.md

-# Agentic Commerce Architecture MCP
+# Agentic Commerce Architecture Copilot (MCP)

 An open-source **Model Context Protocol (MCP)** server that acts as an **Architecture Copilot** for modern payments, treasury, marketplaces, embedded finance, stablecoins, and agentic commerce.

-This project provides deterministic architecture recommendations, payment simulations, vendor comparisons, consulting-style reports, and architecture decision support for product managers, solution architects, consultants, and engineering teams.
+The project helps product managers, solution architects, payment teams, consultants, and engineering organizations design, compare, score, simulate, and document payment ecosystems using deterministic architecture guidance.

+> **Current Status:** Version 1.0 – Educational, deterministic, offline-first architecture copilot.

 ---

 # Why this project?

-Designing modern commerce platforms involves hundreds of architecture decisions:
+Modern commerce platforms require hundreds of architectural decisions before a single payment is processed.

+Questions such as:

+- Should we build a Marketplace or become a PayFac?
-- Should you adopt a Marketplace, PayFac, or Merchant of Record (MOR) model?
+- Should we own the Merchant of Record (MOR)?
+- Which PSP should we use?
-- Which payment service provider (PSP) best fits your business?
+- Which settlement model fits our business?
-- When should stablecoins be considered?
+- When do stablecoins make sense?
-- How should treasury and settlement be designed?
+- How should treasury operate?
-- Which merchant onboarding model should be used?
+- How should merchants be onboarded?
 - How should cross-border payments be orchestrated?
-- What payment architecture scales globally?
+- How should AI Agents execute payments?

+are usually answered through fragmented documentation, consulting engagements, or years of experience.

-This MCP provides structured, reusable architecture guidance through deterministic tools instead of scattered documentation or ad-hoc decision making.
+This MCP centralizes those decisions into reusable architecture tools that provide deterministic recommendations, simulations, diagrams, reports, and decision support.

 ---